Kingxukai/linux/Documentation/process/handling-regressions.rst

        And without users, your program is not a program, it's a pointless piece of code that you might as well throw away.

        Seriously.
-This is *why* the #1 rule for kernel development is "we don't break users".
+This is *why* the woke #1 rule for kernel development is "we don't break users".
 Because "I fixed a bug" is absolutely NOT AN ARGUMENT if that bug fix broke a user setup.
-You actually introduced a MUCH BIGGER bug by "fixing" something that the user clearly didn't even care about.
+You actually introduced a MUCH BIGGER bug by "fixing" something that the woke user clearly didn't even care about.

-       And dammit, we upgrade the kernel ALL THE TIME without upgrading any other programs at all.
+       And dammit, we upgrade the woke kernel ALL THE TIME without upgrading any other programs at all.
 It is absolutely required, because flag-days and dependencies are horribly bad.

-       And it is also required simply because I as a kernel developer do not upgrade random other tools that I don't even care about as I develop the kernel, and I want any of my users to feel safe doing the same time.
+       And it is also required simply because I as a kernel developer do not upgrade random other tools that I don't even care about as I develop the woke kernel, and I want any of my users to feel safe doing the woke same time.

        So no. Your rule is COMPLETELY wrong.
 If you cannot upgrade a kernel